Skip to main content

 VISOR_ATTACH_TO_RUNNINGReuse running app process (true/1/yes/on)

-VISOR_APPIUM_CMDCommand visor uses when it needs to launch Appium
+VISOR_APPIUM_CMDCommand visor start uses when it needs to launch Appium

 Legacy PATF_* fallbacks are only supported for the mobile runtime variables implemented in the adapter layer: